-Kathy has been involved with technology to support teaching and learning since the early 1990's, and is an Adobe Education Leader, a Google Certified Teacher, and a Discovery Education STAR and a DEN Guru.
+Kathy has been involved with technology to support teaching and learning since the early 1990's, and is an Adobe Education Leader, a Google Certified Teacher, a Sony Education Ambassador, and a Discovery Education STAR and a DEN Guru.
 In 1995, she created her award-winning site, Kathy Schrock's Guide for Educators, to help teachers easily wade through the many resources on the Web.
 In 1999, Kathy partnered with Discovery Education and she maintained the site until late 2012 when the site was retired.

 Some personal facts about Kathy are that she lives in a geodesic dome, has a large Dave Debusschere sports card collection, and watches Days of Our Lives each day!

 Full resume in PDF format and two choices for a hi-res photo in JPEG format: Choice 1 or Choice 2

 Kathy has written hundreds of articles dealing with technology and education and has authored several books about edtech topics.
 In addition, she has received numerous awards for her work, including a People's Choice Webby, the ISTE and MassCUE Making IT Happen Award, the NCTIES Service Learning Award, has served on the ISTE Board of Directors twice, and has worked with the US Department of Education on several educational technology initiatives.

 Google Voice: 508-247-0044